cube5/themoviedb-graphql/README.md

 ### Bundles the `*.graphql` files into one using the `prepare` cmd from [graphql-cli](https://github.com/graphql-cli/graphql-cli#readme)

-It generates the necesary bindings for Typescript in a `.ts` file as described in `.graphqlconfig.yaml`.
+It takes each `.graphql` file and combines it into `src/generated/schema.graphql`

 ```bash
 npm run gql:prepare